vishesh-kumar-singh/PIXEL_PERSONA/Final_assignment/240674_NainaBhalla/README.md

 ## Naina Bhalla
 ## 240674
 The model identifies faces in an image use Haar Cascades and then classifies the faces into either male or female.
+(The final model that I have submitted can only be run on a local runtime.)

 ## Overview
 ### Dataset